John Edward Crowther

-John Edward Crowther (1863–1931) was a businessman and philanthropist who ran a large operation based at Bank Bottom Mill and made a number of charitable donations to the village and people of Marsden, West Riding of Yorkshire.
+John Edward Crowther (1862–1931) was a businessman and philanthropist who ran a large woollen manufacturing operation, John Edward Crowther Ltd, based at Bank Bottom Mill in Marsden, West Yorkshire.
+During his life he made a number of charitable donations to the village and people of Marsden.
+He died on 4 July 1931 following the Great Depression and the subsequent hardship caused to his business and those dependent on it.

 Early life

-Crowther was born in 1863 in the West Riding of Yorkshire.
-He was the son of John Crowther, a clothier (c1820-1865) and his wife Martha.
-He had, four brothers, Joseph, William, Elon Crowther, all of whom would go into the mill business.
+John Edward Crowther was born on 10 June 1862 in the West Riding of Yorkshire.
+He was the son of Joseph Stoner Crowther, a clothier (1843-1905) and his wife Helen.
+His brothers David Stoner Crowther and John Hilton Crowther would also would go into the mill business.